Dhghomon/easy_rust/README.md

 }
 ```

 This code creates a new mutable number and changes it.
 Then it creates a vec, and uses `iter` and `map` and `collect` to create a new vec.
-We can put `dbg!` almost everywhere in this code. `dbg!` asks the compiler: "What are you doing here?"
+We can put `dbg!` almost everywhere in this code. `dbg!` asks the compiler: "What are you doing at this moment?" and tells you.

 ```rust
 fn main() {